waynegramlich/Fab/docs/FabJoiner.md

 Attributes:
 * *Name* (str): The option name.
 * *Detail* (str): More detailed information about the option.

+Constructor:
+* This is meant to be sub-classed, so this class should never be constructed manually.

 ### <a name="fabjoiner----get-hash"></a>5.1 `FabOption.`get_hash():